WIKA-Group/javascript_parsers/README.md

 For more information about parser using see the [Legacy JavaScript Parser Usage](/doc/LegacyJavaScriptUsage.md)

 # Release Notes
+4.2.0
+ - TRW: migrate to typescript and TULIP2 codec
+ - TRW: add support for TULIP3
+ - NETRIS1: specify measurands in schema

 4.1.0
  - NETRIS1: migrate to typescript and TULIP2 codec
  - NETRIS1: add support for TULIP3